FullStack-Beck/LeetCode-Journal/README.md

 * **Brute-Force Nested Loops (`O(n²)` Time)**: Searching pairs by pinning an outer pointer and sweeping an inner pointer (`z = i + 1`) eliminates self-matching errors but creates huge computational delays as data arrays grow.
 * **Hash Map Lookups (`O(n)` Time)**: Storing visited elements inside an `std::unordered_map` layout exchanges a small memory footprint (`O(n)` Space) for instant retrieval.
 * **The Complement Strategy**: Instead of searching for arbitrary pairings, calculating the specific required difference value upfront (`target - currentnum`) transforms an open-ended search into a direct, exact-match verification problem using `.find()`.

+### 6. Sliding Window Optimization
+* **Loop Boundary Truncation**: When looking for a substring (needle) inside a main string (haystack), running the outer loop up to haystack.length is redundant.
+Restricting the boundary to haystack.length - needle.length ensures the engine never wastes iterations over terminal sections that physically lack the capacity to fit the target substring.

+* **High-Level Abstraction vs Manual Evaluation**: Modern typed architectures like TypeScript hide character-by-character processing behind memory-managed methods like .substring().
+Lower-level environments like C require an explicit nested validation variable (j) that acts as a local alignment tracker to confirm structural equality across adjacent memory blocks.